AlphonsaJo/Historical-Doc-Preservation-with-Cryptography-and-CPS/README.md

 highlights a multifaceted approach that not only improves security measures but also, generates a thorough defense mechanism against various computer security threats and unauthorized accesses.

-This project was implemented as part of our 6th semester course project,
+This project was implemented as part of our 6th semester course project.